BlockstreamResearch/bip-frost-dkg/README.md

 EncPedPop is a thin wrapper around SimplPedPop that takes care of encrypting the VSS shares so that they can be sent over an insecure communication channel.

-As in SimplPedPop, every EncPedPop participant holds a long-term secret seed.
-Every participant derives from this seed a static, long-term ECDH key pair consisting of a secret decryption key and a public encryption key.
+As in SimplPedPop, every EncPedPop participant holds a long-term, static key ECDH pair consisting of a secret decryption key and a public encryption key.
 It is assumed that every participant has an authentic copy of every other participant's encryption key.

 The encryption relies on ephemeral-static ECDH key exchange.